Welcome to Riding Hats UK | A Huge Range of Hats and Silks | All Makes and

 standard.
 However, all horse riding hats must meet the minimum standard.

-EN1384, also shown as the BSEN1384, which is the minimum standard that all hats must satisfy to be sold legally in
+The European Standard EN1384, also shown as the BSEN1384, which WAS the minimum standard that all hats must satisfy to be sold legally in

-the UK.
-Please check whether your current hat meets this standard and if it does not, then you should consider
+the UK has recently been withdrawn, but it remains legal to sell hats carrying that standard.
+Please check whether your current hat meets the current standard (see below) and if it does not, then you should consider

 changing it.
 Also, never ever buy a riding hat that does meet this minimum standard!